ofiwg/libfabric/man/fi_cxi.7.md

 *FI_CXI_RDZV_THRESHOLD*
 : Message size threshold for rendezvous protocol.

+*FI_CXI_FC_RECOVERY*
+: Enables message flow-control recovery (experimental).
+Message flow-control is triggered when hardware message matching resources become exhausted.
+Messages may be dropped and retransmitted in order to recover.
+This impacts performance significantly.

+Programs should be careful to avoid using large numbers of unmatched receive operations and unexpected messages to prevent message flow-control.
+To help avoid this condition, increase Overflow buffer space using environment variables FI_CXI_OFLOW_*.

 *FI_CXI_RDZV_GET_MIN*
 : Minimum rendezvous Get payload size.
 A Send with length less than or equal to FI_CXI_RDZV_THRESHOLD plus FI_CXI_RDZV_GET_MIN will be performed using the